Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 The physical layer defines cables and signalling.
 It provides hardware such as cables and connectors for sending and receiving data.
 Cables, hubs and repeaters work in this layer.

-The main applications of the Internet include:
+Three common applications of the Internet and their impacts on society include:

-ii.
-What technology replaced vacuum tubes in second-generation computers?
+i.
+Which technology replaced vacuum tubes in second-generation computers?

 a) Transistors